 What you'll need in your home office will depend on what type of work you do.
-You can put a smaller desk for your computer or a larger desk for your workspace.
+You can put a smaller desk for your computer, a larger desk for your workspace or maybe you are interested in the benefits of standing desk.
 If you're a person that deals with plenty of paperwork, you might be needing additional file storage in your room.
 Some might be needing to create a mini recording studio, a soundproof room for those who are making calls, extended monitors for those who will be multitasking with their projects.
 Identifying what you will need will help you become more productive as it meets what you need in your home office.

 Make sure your office has plenty of light to cut down on eye strain and headaches.
 When planning the lighting for your home office, remember to allow natural light in the room to blend in with your workspace.
 Position your desk close to the window to benefit from the daylight as much as possible.
-Avoid glare by also allowing some natural light in your home office if you are working with computers or multiple screens.
+Avoid glare by also allowing some natural light in your home office to work with computers or multiple screens.
 A home office desk lamp is a must-have, but creating the right ambiance in a home office is essential.